Scanning Documents Written in Blue Ink – biscan

 So what next?
 I plan to improve the script and allow it to almost perfectly convert documents written in blue ink to B&W. I’m going to experiment with a new model for identifying the blue ink using HSL values (instead of RGB).
 The next version will also be more polished, as I’ve released this one under the motto of “release early” (and I hope I will also release often).
 So stay tuned for updates.

-N.B.
-The biscan requires PIL 1.1.6 (the latest one as of this time).
+N.B. biscan requires PIL 1.1.6 (the latest one as of this time).
 PIL can be found in Gentoo under dev-python/imaging.

 Leave a Reply